Allen Holden

 After starting "shakily" he "played some good cover strokes" in his first innings, but was out for 22 runs and recorded a duck in Otago's second innings.
 He was selected for the Otago squad for the following season's Shield matches but did not play, although he opened the batting for the team in a one-day match against Southland in October.
-He was elected to the Otago Cricket Association committee in September 1939, and played his final representative match for the side in December the same year, scoring 19 and 36 against Auckland at Eden Park after having not been selected for the match against Canterbury earlier in the month.
-He dropped out of the side for Otago's final match of the season, acting as twelfth man for the match against Wellington with Cecil Toomey taking his place, the Otago Daily Times suggesting that this was "the right occasion to give a promising player his opportunity".
+He was elected to the Otago Cricket Association committee in September 1939, and played his final representative match for the team in December the same year, scoring 19 and 36 against Auckland at Eden Park after having not been selected for the match against Canterbury earlier in the month.
+He dropped out of the team for Otago's final match of the season, acting as twelfth man for the match against Wellington with Cecil Toomey taking his place, the Otago Daily Times suggesting that this was "the right occasion to give a promising player his opportunity".
 (Note: Toomey made his first-class debut in the match.)

-At the start of the following season a leg injury was preventing Holden from playing cricket, and by October 1941 he was serving in the armed forces during World War II, although he did play some wartime cricket for Army sides.
+At the start of the following season a leg injury was preventing Holden from playing cricket, and by October 1941 he was serving in the armed forces during World War II, although he did play some wartime cricket for Army teams.
 He was commissioned as a second lieutenant and served abroad in the New Zealand Medical Corps.

 Holden's brother, Arthur Holden, was a rugby union half-back who played for Southland and New Zealand.
 Holden died at Dunedin in 1980 at the age of 69.